OJEE 2023 Exam - Dates, Registration, Syllabus, Pattern, Eligibility, Admit Card, Result

 • Total duration of exam is 2 hours.

-OJEE Admit Card has been released in online mode on October 5 on the official website.
-Candidates are required to download two copies of OJEE 2020 admit card.
-To download the admit card, candidates have to enter the application number and date of birth.
-The admit card will carry information related to the candidate’s name, paper, date of birth, gender, test centre name category etc. In case there is any error in OJEE admit card, candidates should contact the officials immediately after taking a printout of the same.
+In case there is an error in OJEE admit card, candidates should contact the officials immediately after taking a printout of the same.
 Candidates have to submit one copy of admit card duly signed by the invigilator.
-The other one should be retained by the candidates till completion of the admission process.
+The other one should be retained by the candidates till the completion of the admission process.

 Documents Required at Exam